jxxcarlson/elm-review-codeinstaller/README.md

 # elm-review-codeinstaller

-**NOTE:** *This version is a breaking change from version 11.0.
-In case where you wrote `.init ... |> makeRule` you will need to write `.config ... |> makeRule` instead.*
+**NOTE:** *This version is a breaking change from version 12.05.
+The visible part is an improved set of rule names.
+Please see the documentation, both below and for the
 A package designed to make it easy to add pieces of code to an existing codebase using `elm-review` rules.
-This package provides a set of tools to help you automatically insert clauses in case expressions, fields in type aliases, fields in initializer functions, and variants in custom types.
+This package provides a set of tools to help you automatically insert clauses in case expressions, fields in type aliases, fields in initializer functions, and variants in custom types.*

-The project is still in development, so expect it to change a lot over the next weeks and likely months.
-For now, consider it to be an experiment.
+*The project is still in development, so expect it to change a lot over the next weeks and likely months.
+For now, consider it to be an experiment.*

 ## Installation